longle0702/FinanceBenchRag/README.md

 being far more targeted than the original 20.
 Worth re-validating with the same rank-check method once the full corpus is re-processed, and worth treating as a genuine ablation value (3 vs 5 vs 8...) for the report rather than assuming 5 is optimal.

-The full 279-doc corpus has **not** been re-extracted or re-indexed with this new default yet — that's a separate, larger re-run still to be done.
+**Update: full corpus re-extracted and re-indexed with `table_row_group_size=5`.**
+All 279 docs re-processed (84,382 narrative + 32,356 table chunks, see Status above)
+and the full vector index rebuilt on top of it (116,738 vectors, both backends).
+The rank-check itself has **not** yet been re-run against this full-corpus index — worth doing next to confirm `5` still behaves well once the "Total assets" chunk is competing against candidates from all 279 documents, not just one.